thomassie/thomassie.github.io/DogsOfZurich.md

 ![Dogs --- Cover_2nd.png]({{site.baseurl}}/img/Dogs --- Cover_2nd.png)

 On the bottom of the cover I included a **wordcloud** (**4**) to see the actual dogs types.
 When hovering over the type names, a tooltip appears revealing the total number of dogs belonging to this type and the respective rank in parentheses.
 In addition, when clicking on a type a link is provided to the respective site with [Wikipedia.de](https://wikipedia.de).
 Please, be aware that this link will guide you to the German Wikipedia page!
 This is due to the fact that the names of all dog types are in German.
-It would have been to much of an effort to translate them into English.
+It would have been too much of an effort to translate them into English.
 Sorry...!

 Finally, I included a super simple **area chart** (**5**) to display how many dogs belong to which dog type.
 The respective dog type gets highlighted in here when hovering over the wordcloud.